-- definition of a language for content composition/formatting process description - implementation of an engine for processing scripting for content composition/formatting - language dedicated to the layout of the content format.
-This can be the style of the content format - definition and implementation of the rule structures for AXMEDIS Composition and Formatting Rules Editor - definition of a set of rules for assisted speech to text synchronization - definition and implementation of AXMEDIS Composition and Formatting Process Engine - elicitation and analysis of the expertise and current manual processes used in the production workflow in order to create tools based on artificial intelligence technologies - connection of composition/formatting algorithms and tools to the engine and the editor, which will be: - Based on technical metadata and licensing aspects (see above) - For automatic definition of DRM rules (Possible Available Rights) based on profiles: distribution, device, channel, user, player tool, etc. - Produced by example, the user could imagine to provide an example of composition and the tools could process the other files accordingly - Based on artificial intelligence and actions on sets such as the merge and selections - Coming from artificial intelligence: logic engine interpretation and execution of scripting for automatic processing of composition and formatting - connection of composition/formatting algorithms and tools with several available integration and optimization technologies, such as: - For graphic formatting tools to allocate in the visual and temporal domains different visual sources, integrated with optimization issues - For optimizations such as those used for solving knapsack problems in the spatial domain, and scheduling optimization algorithms in temporal domain: DSI has a considerable skill on optimizing processes of formatting on both these domains such as performed in SAMOPROS, OPTAMS, WEDELMUSIC, projects and solutions, etc., by using taboo search, genetic algorithms, knapsack and multi knapsack solutions, several scheduling solutions, MILLA formatting language used in WEDELMUSIC tools, etc. - For synchronization, DSI, DIPITA, EPFL and UNIVLEEDS have a considerable skill on these aspects used in solutions for WEDELMUSIC, CARROUSO, etc. In this area, the research partners will develop algorithms for the automatic synchronization of content as performed by DSI for WEDELMUSIC and by EPFL for real-time MPEG-4 scenarios.
-Synchronization of audio/video with other content: documents, text, voice, images, etc., considering temporal
+- definition of a language for content composition/formatting process description - implementation of an engine for processing scripting for content composition/formatting - language dedicated to the layout of the content format. - definition and implementation of the rule structures for AXMEDIS Composition and Formatting Rules Editor - definition and implementation of AXMEDIS Composition and Formatting Process Engine - the engine is based on GRID technology - scheduling capabilities - process control capabilities - composition and processing rule profile processing according to the node capabilities for process allocation. - elicitation and analysis of the expertise and current manual processes used in the production workflow - connection of composition/formatting algorithms and tools to the engine and the editor: - Based on technical metadata and licensing aspects - For automatic definition of DRM rules (Possible Available Rights) based on profiles: distribution, device, channel, user, player tool, etc. - Produced by example, the user could imagine to provide an example of composition and the tools could process the other files accordingly - actions on sets such as the merge and selections - engine interpretation and execution of scripting for automatic processing of composition and formatting - the formatting angine is based on reasoning on resource descriptors, user profile, device profiles, style descriptors, template descriptors, etc. In addition an optimization phase has been realized based on Genetic Algorithms for optimizing the identification of layouting paramters. - connection of composition/formatting algorithms and tools with several available integration and optimization technologies, such as: - For graphic formatting tools to allocate in the visual and temporal domains different visual sources, integrated with optimization issues - For integration of accessible algorithms and solutions for the comparison with the innovative algorithms that will be developed - For integration of content formatting engine with commercial or open source tools via plug-ins - For integration of adaptation and content processing algorithms for several media

-- evolution of content. - For integration of accessible algorithms and solutions for the comparison with the innovative algorithms that will be developed - For integration of content formatting engine with commercial or open source tools via plug-ins - For integration of adaptation and content processing algorithms for several media - For integration of adaptation and content processing, including synchronization and editing - For integration of the MPEG-4 real-time semi-automatic composition tool developed in CARROUSO for MPEG-4 in a production tool, possibly adding (MPEG-7) metadata as from T4.2.2 - For managing relations between textual information and acoustic signals in multimedia objects at two levels (DIPITA): 1) assisted methods for reducing time-consuming alignment procedures; 2) strategies for error reduction in automatic alignment.
-The automatic detection of significant cues in the speech signal is a key issue in synchronization tasks.
-Pause detection does not ensure a sufficient threshold of information.
-The relation between various detectable cues that have been demonstrated relevant during linguistic research will be exploited.
-More specifically the interaction among turn alternation, music/voice transitions, and frequency analysis and intensity changes will be tested in connection with the implementation of synchronization technologies. - research activity on Content Composition and Formatting and integration into the several workflow processes of content producers, aggregators and distributors - adaptation of the content producer partners' workflows to support AXMEDIS framework and integration of the new tools into these workflows; this will include: - creating initial composition and formatting rules for each content producer partner - integrating AXMEDIS tools via plug-ins and interfaces with the producers' existing production tools and WFMS (where currently used) - definition of the modality of testing in the form of a Test Plan: identification of the model for the production/collection of test cases - verification and production of several test cases derived from the defined Test Plan - validation of the new environment for content composition/formatting by using content produced by WP8.
-This will involve each content producer partner in: - working through the Test Plan, running test cases - identifying and documenting any missing rules, formatting language elements or critical functionalities in the prototype AXMEDIS tools - measuring comparative production costs with and without AXMEDIS tools.
-It may be possible that content producer partners may not want to make public the production cost in EURO.
-It is more likely that they will share measurements of effort and workload, learning cost and human resources, productivity (efficiency, e.g. number of steps needed to complete a test scenario, and effectiveness, that is the extent to which AXMEDIS tools provide the functionality needed to perform a test scenario) and of performance, e.g. time to perform a test scenario - logging benefits and other results not documented elsewhere
+- For integration of adaptation and content processing, including synchronization and editing - For managing relations between textual information in multimedia objects - For accessing to databases and making queries automatically - For accessing to network and system resources - For controlling the exploitation of resources in the GRID nodes - research activity on Content Composition and Formatting and integration into the several workflow processes of content producers, aggregators and distributors - adaptation of the content producer partners' workflows to support AXMEDIS framework and integration of the new tools into these workflows; this will include: - creating initial composition and formatting rules for each content producer partner - integrating AXMEDIS tools via plug-ins and interfaces with the producers' existing production tools and WFMS (where currently used) - testing the model for the production/collection of test cases - verification and production of several test cases derived from the defined Test Plan - validation of the new environment for content composition/formatting by using content produced by WP8.
+This involved each content producer partner in: - working through the Test Plan, running test cases - identifying and documenting any missing rules, formatting language elements or critical functionalities in the prototype AXMEDIS tools